 Why overthink it?
 Boise is called the “City of Trees” for a reason, and that reason becomes abundantly clear come October.
 While the dense green foliage adorning the city provides welcome shaded refuge from the summer heat, the trees are most noticeably beautiful once the temperatures begin to drop.
-Whether it’s an afternoon spent on a patio in Hyde Park, a lazy bike ride along the Greenbelt, or even a hike in the foothills, it is impossible to not be influenced by the calming presence that the warm colors add to the city.
-Fall colors can be enjoyed from any part of Boise, my favorite places to get out and see the changing leaves are:
+Whether it’s an afternoon spent on a patio in Hyde Park, a lazy bike ride along the Greenbelt or even a hike in the foothills, it is impossible not to be influenced by the calming presence that the warm colors add to the city.
+Fall colors can be enjoyed from any part of Boise.
+My favorite places to get out and see the changing leaves are:

 - Boise River Greenbelt accessed from the Boise Whitewater Park.

 - Five Mile Gulch Trail accessed from Shaw Mountain Road.

 Fall Colors Are Not Just for the Leaves